claudiocarvalhojr/pac-fruit/README.md

   - installer-1.0.jar (https://github.com/claudiocarvalhojr/instalador)

-- Generate jar executable, containing the jars files that are in the lib folder.
+- Generate jar executable, containing the jars files that are in the lib folder. eg: pac-fruit.jar